onurpe/astro-paper/src/content/blog/where-to-grow-indoor-herbs-edibles.md

 ## Partially sunlit zones

-These areas receive sun for part of the day or even dark corners that barely see any light.
-You can use mirrors to illuminate gloomy areas and introduce grow lights that imitate the sun, or simply choose crops that thrive in partial shade.
+These areas may receive direct sunlight for part of the day or may be dark corners that hardly receive any light.
+To brighten up such gloomy areas, you can use mirrors or grow lights that simulate the sun's rays.
+Alternatively, you may choose to cultivate crops that thrive in partial shade.

 ![Partially sunlit area of an house for indoor gardening](/images/uploads/partially_sunlit_zone_of_a_house_indoor-1-.jpg "Partially sunlit area of an house for indoor gardening")